LukeTOBrien/webdev-curriculum/JavaScript/en-GB/tmp - Ideas.md

-Farm Animals - Information
-+ Animals has a PlaceOfBirth property which is the location (eg Madagascar of Hawii)
+Map
-+ Click on animal placemarkers on map and show information from wikipedia Animal form!
++ Challange Click on animal placemarkers on map and show information from wikipedia Form
-+ Create a form in seporate file, get HTML using jQuery get, disply in jQueryUI Dialog
++ Create a form in seporate file, submit and display data in console
-+ ??
-Save and Load from cookie
-Animal race
++ Shallenge, use jQueryUI the display form in dialog box Race - Buttons/Images
-+ Animal.x =+ random()
++ Player.x =+ random()
++ Challenge: Giving odds
+AJAX
++ Explain HTTP (POST, GET, PUT, DELETE)
++ Explain HTTP status codes
++ Get from an open API (data.gov?)
++ POST to something (create a API with .NetFiddle) Defered Object
++ Use a timer and complete a object

 # CSS
 Peek-a-boo